pammacdotnet/TypstPaper/paper.typ

 #figure(
   scale(65%, gantt(gantt_yaml)),
-  caption: "Example of a Gantt diagram.",
+  caption: "Example of a Gantt chart.",
 ) <fig:gantt>

 From a management perspective, creating Gantt charts is possible with packages like #Timeliney and #Gantyy (@fig:gantt).
 Separately, it is possible to replicate a modern Kanban board with Typst scripting system, where each task is a single line, which makes it easy to move tasks up and down or left and right between stages (@fig:kanban).